somebox/radio-ripper/README.md

 * Support scheduling on OSX via launchd
 * Create RSS feeds and subscription page
 * Fix issue with dates: currently they show 1 week in the future.
 My guess is there's a date parse/set bug.
+* Support other stations (considering WNYU or WBAI for some other favorites), and maybe a generic way to add favorites by time/url.
 * Tests.
 This was written in a fury of hacking, with disregard for proper TDD.
 Tisk.

 ## Support WKCR

 WKCR is a legendary FM broadcaster at Columbia University.
 Please consider [donating](https://giving.columbia.edu/giveonline/?schoolstyle=411) to this important station, one of the few remaining in the USA that plays incredible jazz and classical, and employs real DJs who know what they are talking about.
 Really, the programming is outstanding.
 They are completely listener-supported.

+## Disclaimer

+All contents are open-source, unlicensed, and unsupported.
+Enjoy, share, and realize that I offer no warranty or claim to anything you see here.

+Also **be aware, that you should not use this to create a public feed of WKCR programs**.
+If they wanted this to happen, they would offer it themselves.
+This program is intended to be used for private recording and entertainment purposes.
+The momement you publish recordings, you are most probably breaking the law.

+## And Finally...

+When I was a kid I recorded the radio on cassette tapes.
+Later on, I used [RadioShift, from Rouge Amoeba](http://rogueamoeba.com/radioshift/) to record my favorite internet streams.
+That program never quite reached a good point of polish, and was discontinued in 2011.
+Eventually I realized this could be done without too much effort using a few tools and Ruby.

+Overall, this app took about 8 hours of time to get working well.
+Not bad for the result: I can listen to my favorite WKCR programs on the train or at home.
+And despite the time difference and changing broadcast schedules, I can be reasonably sure the recordings are correct.
+Bliss!